MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

     :::image type="content" source="media/byom-for-your-prompts/connect-from.png" alt-text="Screenshot of the 'Connect model from AI foundry' option in the 'Model' field.>":::

-1. In the **Connect a model from Azure AI Foundry** screen, enter information about the model that you can find for your deployed model from AI Azure Foundry, and then select **Connect**.
+1. In the **Connect a model from Azure AI Foundry** screen, enter information about the model from [Azure AI Foundry / Model catalog](https://ai.azure.com/explore/models?tid=72f988bf-86f1-41af-91ab-2d7cd011db47), and then select **Connect**.

     :::image type="content" source="media/byom-for-your-prompts/byom-connect.png" alt-text="Screenshot of the 'Connect a model from Azure AI Foundry' screen.>":::